flutter-tizen/flutter-tizen/doc/develop-plugin.md

   fileName: plugin_name_plugin.h
 ```

-The created package contains an example app in the `example` directory.
-You can run the example app by using the `flutter-tizen run` command:
+The created package contains an example app in the `example/` directory.
+You can run it using the `flutter-tizen run` command:

 ```sh
 $ cd plugin_name/example